wooferzfg/wwrando/README.md

 The goal is to add features found in wwrando to an otherwise vanilla ISO.

-All cosmetic changes are available, but "casual" outfits will only be seen before getting the tunic or during New Game+ Gecko codes can override tunic if desired.
+Allows you to use customs models for Link, but "casual" outfits will only be seen before getting the tunic or during New Game+
+Gecko codes can override tunic if desired.

 You can toggle the following on/off: